vincent-isaac/Random-Classification/README.md

 ## Result:
-Thus the program to implement the random classifier is written and verified using python programming.
+Thus the random classifier was successfully implemented using python programming.